terratenney/Computational-Tools-For-Big-Data/Exercise7/README.md

-This week I wrote some streaming algorithms in python for dealing with data that is too large to store.
+This week I wrote some streaming algorithms in Python for dealing with data that is too large to store.

 Exercise 7.1